Wild Poinsettia is an erect annual, growing on a sturdy stem to 40 inches high, unbranched below the inflorescence. The stem is smooth and green.

 Seed: The mature flower produces 3 oval (almost round) black seeds, from which the plant self-seeds.
 They have neither wings nor pappus.

 Toxic: See notes at bottom of page.

 Habitat: Wild Poinsettia needs adequate moisture and can grow in shade to partial shade but will do best in sun.
 In the wild it inhabits open woods, floodplains, disturbed areas.
 Seeds are difficult to start.
 Some germinate without cold stratification, others seem to require 30 to 60 days of cold stratification.
 Plants will self seed but are subject to crowding out by larger more aggressive plants.
 An occasional plant may pop up in a different place if a seed has been transported.

-Names: The genus name, Euphorbia, is said to refer to Euphorbus, the Greek physician of King Juba II on Numidia.
+Names: The genus name, Euphorbia, is said to refer to Euphorbus, the Greek physician of King Juba II of Numidia.
 Euphorbus found medicinal uses of certain plants of this genus.
 Carl Linnaeus named the genus after him.
 The species name, cyathophora, is from two Greek words for 'cup-bearer' and refer to the cup-shaped base of the flower containing the glands.
 The author name for the plant classification from 1786, ‘Murray’ refers to Johan Andreas Murray (1740-1791), Swedish physician and botanist who investigated and published on plant derived medicines.
 His most important work was the 6 volume Apparatus medicaminum.
 At some time in the past the name Poinsettia cyathophora was used but that is not accepted today.